EveShop

 Context

-A national beauty and personal care retailer needed a storefront that could support retail-scale catalog browsing, campaign traffic, and a production ecommerce operation rather than a small experimental headless build.
+A national beauty and personal care retailer needed a storefront and mobile-adjacent commerce foundation that could support retail-scale catalog browsing, campaign traffic, and a production ecommerce operation rather than a small experimental headless build.

 EveShop is a nationwide cosmetics and personal care retailer that opened its first store in April 2015 and launched ecommerce roughly 1.5 years later.
-By the time this Hydrogen work started, the business was serving a large retail footprint and a broad catalog across beauty and personal care.
-The storefront had to support digital-first shoppers, campaign traffic, and customers moving between physical stores and the site without making merchandising feel chaotic.
+By the time this Hydrogen work started, the business was serving a large retail footprint, a broad catalog across beauty and personal care, and a documented audience context of 400K+ web users plus 100K+ mobile users.
+The storefront had to support digital-first shoppers, campaign traffic, and customers moving between physical stores, the site, and mobile commerce without making merchandising feel chaotic.
 In practical terms, the pressure was not just page speed.
 It was how to present a high-SKU catalog cleanly, keep browsing understandable, and give the team a storefront surface that could handle enterprise-like retail complexity without collapsing into theme-level compromise.

 Approach